 It's often branded as a quit-smoking aid, but there's little evidence that vaping can help a person overcome nicotine addiction.
 In some cases, it does the opposite, with reports that some people actually increase their use of tobacco products while using e-cigarettes.

-In Australia, the sale and possession of e-cigarettes containing nicotine is against the law.
-But the safety and quality of the e-cigarettes currently on the market, which don’t contain nicotine, can’t be guaranteed because they haven’t been approved by the Therapeutic Goods Administration (TGA).
+Under Australian state and territory law, the sale of nicotine e-cigarettes and liquid nicotine to someone without a doctor’s prescription is illegal.
+But the safety and quality of the e-cigarettes on the market that don't contain nicotine can't be guaranteed because they haven't been approved by the Therapeutic Goods Administration (TGA).

 So what's a smoker to do?